 I’m on a different work schedule and keep forgetting it is Friday.
 On my way to Gulfport this morning I witnessed an accident.
 With the Biloxi Bay bridge out, all of the Biloxi-bound Highway 90 traffic has to merge into one lane to turn north toward I-10.
 People were weaving in and around each other […]

 Tomorrow ferry service resumes to the island.
 I went out with a few volunteers today to spruce it.
 I was really exasperated at first; there’s so much work needed.
 But we got it looking pretty respectable, and that’s all we can do for now.

 I must have caught a cold in Iowa because I feel totally dreck.
 Yesterday my throat was so sore I felt like I had swallowed a baseball.
 I feel a little better today, but really out of it.
 I keep dropping stuff and I spend most of the day walking around with my fly unbuttoned. […]

 I went to the island to do some more painting and other stuff.
 Paint a cannon carriage is really tedious.
 Plus it is massive.
 You know, considering there’s not much left on that island there still a lot of work to do before the ferry service resumes next Friday.
 I put some ant poison down […]

+So… I’m flying to Iowa on Thursday to scope out the new environs.
 I’ve spent the last two weeks at work trying to coordinate a work day out on the island.
 The big day was this Saturday; it went well but we didn’t get everything done I had hoped.
 Part of it was sheer impossibility. […]